 304 Industrial Park Location offers great perspective to reach the suppliers and the customer effectively.
 With the GMS subregion project, the road is surrounding by an extensive network for connecting to Cambodia, Vietnam, Myanmar and China

 What is GMS?

-The GMS countries are Cambodia, the People's Republic of China (PRC, specifically Yunnan Province and Guangxi Zhuang Autonomous Region), Lao People's Democratic Republic (Lao PDR), Myanmar, Thailand, and Viet Nam.
+The Greater Mekong Sub-region (GMS) countries include Cambodia, the People's Republic of China (specifically Yunnan Province and Guangxi Zhuang Autonomous Region), Lao People's Democratic Republic (Lao PDR), Myanmar, Thailand, and Vietnam.

-With support from ADB and other donors, the GMS Program helps the implementation of high priority subregional projects in transport, energy, telecommunications, environment, human resource development, tourism, trade, private sector investment, and agriculture.
+The GMS Program, with resources and financial support from the ADB and other donors, helps implementing several utmost important sub-regional projects in transport, energy, telecommunications, environment, human resource development, tourism, trade, private sector investment, and agriculture.

-The subregion embraces flora and fauna that have expanded northward along the Malay Peninsula into Thailand, encroached upon the high mountains from the Himalayas, or advanced along the broad river valleys as dry deciduous forests similar to those of India.
-Ten million years of changing sea levels have left a rich legacy of unique life forms that have evolved in isolation on the Cardamom and Annamite mountains of Cambodia, Lao PDR, Thailand, and Viet Nam.
+Flora and fauna have covered in this sub-region along the Malay Peninsula into Thailand and expanded up on to high mountains of the Himalayas and along broad river valleys as dry deciduous forests as commonly seen in India.
+After ten million years, abundant unique life forms have evolved on the Cardamom and Annamite mountains of Cambodia, Lao PDR, and Vietnam.